javolo/octet/octet/src/examples/AssignmentOne/README.md

 background images I change the left border position to fit with the current image set as background (**look at "key_right" logic section**)

+## 8.4 Position Score movement
+One issue found moving the camera with the player was the score dissapeared and I wanted to move with the camera to be shown always.
+After several tries I get to increase the x position of the score with the camera x position in the draw world method.
+That made the score follow the camera movement.

+# 9. POSSIBLE IMPROVEMENTS

+As this is the first kind of game I did there is huge space for improvement adding some more features:
+ * Make the player not to be always in the left part and start the movement of the camera something along the middle of the screen
+ * Include enemies, boxes and features to the map
+ * Create a level random generator
+ * Amend the jump max_height to be calculated with start and end position.
+ * Every 100 coins one live up

+# 10. GREETINGS

+Just a small note to say big thank you to Raul Araujo and Andy for all the help provided during the whole assignment explaining me some concepts and giving me useful advices.